We look at a series that shows what it's like to struggle with the written word.

 I've long been a fan of Whitney Quesenbery's 5 Es of usability.
 They're a great way to explain usability to clients, designers and developers.
 I think the 5 Es can also help us explain content usability.

 If you've ever watched people read online, you’ll know they often don't read closely.
-Most people scan-read a lot of the time.
-They just want the information they need.
-They can’t be bothered with the rest.
+Most people scan-read and just want the information they need.